A walk with the deans and directors of the School of Business

-Through the School of Business at UW Bothell, his memorial scholarship at CSU, and his extensive marketing strategy research, Dr. Stanley Slater still has a major impact on students, professors, and anyone studying the world of marketing.
+Through the School of Business at UW Bothell, his memorial scholarship at CSU and his extensive marketing strategy research, Dr. Stanley Slater still has a major impact on students, professors and anyone studying the world of marketing.

 1998-2000: Dr. P.V.
 (Sundar) Balakrishnan, Director

 Dr. Balakrishnan became the third director and jumped quickly into the administrative side.
 He took over from Dr. Stanley Slater who was appointed as UW Bothell’s interim chancellor.
 He was among those pushing for the program to get its own master’s degree program, and it was in his tenure that the Master of Management and Technology (M.Mgt.) was established over the objections of some who wanted all UW business graduate programs only in Seattle.
-He was also influential in eventually changing that into a Master of Business Administration (MBA), which has become the foundation of the School’s graduate programs.
+He was also influential in eventually changing that into a Master of Business Administration (MBA), which has become the foundation of the school’s graduate programs.

 Establishing the graduate program also meant picking up recruiting and starting traditions.
 Many of the graduation week events started in his tenure, along with the annual graduate student lunch.

 Expanded recruiting also meant exploring new ways to reach students.
-The business program was the first to have a banner advertisement on the Seattle Times website when web ads were still being figured out.
+The Business Program was the first to have a banner advertisement on the Seattle Times website when web ads were still being figured out.
 He hosted faculty from around the region to promote the program’s offerings, building connections with local colleges.
 He also learned from then part-time lecturer Bill Knight (a long-time sportswriter for the Seattle P-I and Seattle Times) that the best way to get people to events was to feed them.
 It clearly worked, as faculty from community colleges, especially Bellevue, attended the lunch event to learn more about the new school in their region.

 A big change in scheduling undergraduate classes also happened, as the business program started offering morning classes along with the popular evening offerings.
 That led to a significant drop in the average age of the program’s students, as juniors and seniors no longer had to wait for the evening to take needed classes.
 It also led to another jump in enrollment in the business program.

-The business program first gained major accreditation in 2000.
+The Business Program first gained major accreditation in 2000.

-Concomitantly, to provide access to excellence, a major accomplishment of his on behalf of building a faculty research culture.
+Concomitantly, to provide access to excellence, a major accomplishment of his was building a faculty research culture.
 He was able to free up his faculty time to be more engaged in research and scholarship.
 He was able to get approval for faculty to stack their courses so that those who wished could get a dedicated time of an entire quarter to work on their research projects.

 A lot of Dr. Balakrishnan’s time as program director was preparing to move to the current UW Bothell campus.
 Planning for needed classrooms, offices, common areas and a campus base all had to be done.
 It was busy to the end, and Dr. Balakrishnan remembers packing up for his last day as director.

-It was also under Dr. Balakrishnan that the business program gained its first major AACSB accreditation in 2000.
+It was also under Dr. Balakrishnan that the Business Program gained its first major AACSB accreditation in 2000.
 His efforts, along with the program staff, helped not only recognize the progress and strength of the business program but also created a template that other parts of UW use when it is time for renewing accreditations.

-Dr. Balakrishnan resigned as business program director in 2000, replaced by a returning Dr. Slater (whose time as UW Bothell’s interim chancellor has ended) but he has become an institution at UW Bothell and the School of Business.
-His impact is on every aspect of the School, and he is the encyclopedia of the School.
+Dr. Balakrishnan resigned as business program director in 2000, replaced by a returning Dr. Slater (whose time as UW Bothell’s interim chancellor has ended), but he has become an institution at UW Bothell and the School of Business.
+His impact is on every aspect of the school, and he is the encyclopedia of the school.
 If it has happened since the program started in 1994, Dr. Balakrishnan knows the who, what and why of it.

 2002-2009: Dr. Steve Holland, Director